-It’s no secret that kittens, puppies and bunnies are sickeningly cute—approximately 75% of the internet is dedicated to adorable pictures of them (or at least it seems so!).
+It’s no secret that kittens, puppies, and bunnies are sickeningly cute—approximately 75% of the internet is dedicated to adorable pictures of them (or at least it seems that way!).
 But have you seen a cow, pig or chick lately?
 They’re pretty darn cute, too.

 Goats are probably the biggest weirdos you’ll come across in the barnyard.
 Why?
 They love to climb on top of things; they scream like humans (which is really called “bleating); and, most interestingly, goats have unique accents.

 That’s right.
-Previously, researchers believed only mammals with larger brains, like humans, elephants and dolphins, could have unique accents.
+Previously, researchers believed only mammals with larger brains, like humans, elephants, and dolphins, could have unique accents.
 Turns out, goats are just as vocally versatile.
-Plus, goats’ accents can change as they move between different groups of goats.Continue to 3 of 9 below.
+Plus, goats’ accents can change as they move between different groups of goats.Continue to 2 of 8 below.

 Cows are udderly adorable creatures.
 And, of course, they shoulder the burden of generating the world’s ice cream supply.
 Thank you, cows.